scap20744/onetrueleague/docs/index.md

 ## 6. Schedules

-1. The season is comprised of 14 weeks of regular season Matchups followed immediately by two weeks of playoff Matchups.
-These occur during weeks 1-16 of the NFL season.
+1. The season is comprised of 14 weeks of regular season Matchups (occuring during weeks 1-14 of the NFL season) followed by two weeks of playoff Matchups (occuring during weeks 16-17 of the NFL season).
 1. Each Team plays one Matchup per week against one opposing Team.
 1. Each Matchup begins at the kickoff of the first NFL game of the week and ends at the conclusion of the final NFL game of the week.
 1. Regular Season